sayarkarmakar/sayarkarmakar.github.io/index.md

 <h2> Recent Updates</h2>
 March 2022: Our [Paper](https://sayarkarmakar.github.io/publications/nnmodsgd.pdf) is now accepted at Neural Networks.

 March 2022: Our proposal 'Using AI to assesss behavior and its relation to internalizing and substance use' is now funded by UFII Seed Grant award.
-PI [Peter Kvam](https://peterkvam.com)
+Co-PI [Peter Kvam](https://peterkvam.com)

 January 2022: I accepted the offer to be part of the scientific program committee at CFE CmStatistics.
 London,Dec 2022.